active-logic/uta/Documentation/User/About-VCS.md

 ## What is Git, and what is version control?

 A version control system keeps your code (and other assets) safe by generating backups and a file history.
 Compared to just "doing a backup" version control has a learning curve.

 Also it is, overall *better*.

 ## Why do I need version control to use Howl?

 You do not.
 Howl, however, is not mature software.
 In order to protect your files in case anything happens, I strongly recommend you use VCS.

+When Howl exits beta, this requirement will be lifted (though I still recommend you use Git anyways, and not aware of a practical alternative for small/medium sized projects).

 ## So how does it work?